Your cookie preferences

 Under usage fees

-Certain credit cards and store cards charge an under-usage or inactivity fee if you don’t use them for a set period, such as 12 months.
+Certain credit cards and store cards charge an under-usage or inactivity fee, or even cancel cards if you don’t use them for a set period, such as 12 months.

 How to avoid this charge: The best way to avoid paying a fee for failing to use your credit or store card is to cancel cards you no longer use.